- What other names is L-arginine known by?

 - Sensitive teeth.
 Early research suggests that using a toothpaste containing arginine, calcium, and fluoride reduces tooth sensitivity when used twice daily.

 - Diabetes.
-Taking L-arginine by mouth for one month seems to improve blood sugar control in people with diabetes.
-L-arginine also seems to improve insulin sensitivity and blood pressure in people with type 2 diabetes.
+Taking L-arginine by mouth seems to improve blood sugar control in people with existing diabetes.
+However, it is unclear if arginine helps prevent people with pre-diabetes from developing diabetes.